 Peat-based soils don't need amendments.
 For sandy soil, add peat, compost or well-rotted manure to improve moisture and nutrient retention.
 For clay soil, add peat and wood chips or shredded bark to improve drainage.
 Apply a 2- to 3-inch-thick layer of the amendments to the soil surface, and then work the amendments into the soil to a depth of 6 to 8 inches.

-Fuchsias grow well in containers.
+Fuchsia plants grow well in containers.
 In central and southern Florida, ladies' eardrops fuchsia can grow in a container outdoors year round.
 In northern Florida, however, the only way to keep ladies' eardrops alive during winter is to grow it in a container and move the container indoors before the first fall frost.

-If you live in northern Florida and take a potted ladies' eardrops indoors before cold weather, then prune, or cut, the plant back to 6 inches tall when you move it indoors, and keep it in a location where the temperature remains 45 to 50 degrees Fahrenheit during winter.
+If you live in northern Florida and take a potted ladies' eardrops indoors before cold weather, cut the plant back to 6 inches tall when you move it indoors, and keep it in a location where the temperature remains 45 to 50 degrees Fahrenheit during winter.
 Water the plant's soil just enough during winter to keep it from completely drying out.
 In spring, move the plant to a location with bright, indirect light, and water its soil on a regular basis to prompt new plant growth.

 Water and Fertilizer